-- 23 It is a key recommendation to identify and use socially and culturally appropriate and gender-sensitive - 24 consultation methods that enable effective consultation of different stakeholder groups, including those - 25 that may be marginalised.
-When designing and planning consultations, various consultation approaches - can be considered, including those listed in Table 8.1.
-Different methods can be used together in a
+It is a key recommendation to identify and use socially and culturally appropriate and gender-sensitive consultation methods that enable effective consultation of different stakeholder groups, including those that may be marginalised.
+Stakeholder representatives and people with experience of prior consultations can help to determine the most appropriate methods for specific groups.
+Consider whether consultations may be more effective by enabling anonymous participation and/or keeping information confidential.

-- 1 complementary way.
-Use of electronic media and the internet can be relatively low cost while reaching a - 2 large number of stakeholders.
-However, it is important to assess the extent to which access to the - 3 internet may be limited for some stakeholders and consider using electronic methods as a tool - 4 complementing other consultation methods.
+When designing and planning consultations, various consultation approaches can be considered, including those listed in Table 8.1.
+Different methods can be used together in a complementary way.
+Use of electronic media and the internet can be relatively low cost while reaching a large number of stakeholders.
+However, it is important to assess the extent to which access to the internet may be limited for some stakeholders and consider using electronic methods as a tool complementing other consultation methods.